kintohub/kintohub-docs/docs/catalogs/introduction.md

 sidebar_label: Introduction
 ---

 Catalogs on Kintohub provide the best experience on deploying complicated architecture.
-We simplified the configuration for various framework, allowing users can deploy deploy with just simple clicks.
+We simplify the configurations needed for various framework, allowing users to deploy with just simple clicks.

-We currently support the following catalogs, but you can [request](https://discord.gg/QVgqWuw) us for the services you want!
+We currently support the following catalogs, but you can [request](https://discord.gg/QVgqWuw) the service/framework you want!

 - [Elasticsearch](/docs/catalogs/elasticsearch)
 - [Hasura](/docs/catalogs/hasura)